Pedro Almodóvar: 1988–2002: Stardom and critical acclaim

 In The Flower of My Secret (1995), the story focuses on Leo Macías (Marisa Paredes), a successful romance writer who has to confront both a professional and personal crisis.
 Estranged from her husband, a military officer who has volunteered for an international peacekeeping role in Bosnia and Herzegovina to avoid her, Leo fights to hold on to a past that has already eluded her, not realising she has already set her future path by her own creativity and by supporting the creative efforts of others.

-This was the first time that Almodóvar utilized composer Alberto Iglesias and cinematographer Affonso Beato, who became key figures in some future films.
+This was the first time that Almodóvar used composer Alberto Iglesias and cinematographer Affonso Beato, who became key figures in some future films.
 The Flower of My Secret is the transitional film between his earlier and later style.

-The film premiered in Spain in 1995 where, despite receiving 7 Goya Award nominations, was not initially well received by critics.
+The film premiered in Spain in 1995 where, despite receiving 7 Goya Award nominations, it was not initially well received by critics.